(she/her)

 Hi, I'm Amanda.
-I'm a licensed Marriage and Family Therapist--I work individually with adults and young adults.
-I received my Master's from California Institute of Integral Studies and have been working with clients for 15 years.
-I help people impacted by bipolar and mood-related challenges, as well as anxiety and depression.
-During our initial sessions, we will examine the issues at hand and collaborate to create a plan that addresses them in a way that helps you regain control of your life.
+I help people who are exhausted from fighting their own mind — whether that's the relentless cycle of mood swings, the weight of depression, or the constant hum of anxiety that won't let them rest.
+I'm a licensed Marriage and Family Therapist — I work individually with adults and young adults.
+I received my Master's degree from California Institute of Integral Studies and have been working with clients for 15 years.
+During our initial sessions, we will examine the issues at hand and collaborate to create a plan that helps you regain control of your life.
 Most of my clients notice a positive difference within the first month.
-I am a creative spirit--who also knows how to create structure for my clients in an individualized way.
+I am a creative spirit who also knows how to create structure for my clients in a personalized way.

 For 15 years, I have integrated cognitive-behavioral techniques; knowing how the mind impacts behaviors is often vital to personal growth and change.